charlesll/Spectra.jl/docs/Rameau.rst

 	lb_break: Float64, for double baseline correction, the breaking point before which the software will consider the BIRs in the low frequency region.
 Default = 2010.0.

 	hb_start: Float64, for double baseline correction, the breaking point after which the software will consider the BIRs in the high frequency region.
 Default = 1000.0.

+  roi_hf_external: Array{Float64}, the roi for fitting the linear baseline in the external calibration mode.
+Default = [3000.
+3100.; 3800.
+3900.].

 	basetype: String, the type of baseline you want to fit.
 Corresponds to the "basetype" parameter of the baseline function.
 Default = "gcvspline".